MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/create-simple-customer-journey.md

 > ![Assign an email message to the email tile](media/journey-email-properties.png "Assign an email message to the email tile")
 >
-> Set the **[!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] Email Message** to the name of the message that you want to send, such as the sample email message you created earlier in [Create a marketing email and go live](create-marketing-email.md).
+> Set the **Marketing Email Message** to the name of the message that you want to send, such as the sample email message you created earlier in [Create a marketing email and go live](create-marketing-email.md).

 |                                                                                                                                                                |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------|